jonas-doerr/gameday-thread-analyzer/README.md

 ### 9.21
 I added some general analysis of the comments that can show the overall sentiment of the comment thread.
 I also edited the displayed most mentioned names that fixed that lemmitization was removing the "s" at the end of Parsons' name, and now it only displays the top 5 names.
 This code was all pretty simple except for learning a little bit more about Counter() and how the vader lexicon works.

+### 9.22
+I decided to analyze the comments involving the top 5 mentioned players.
+I also added some more data with game threads from when the Packers lose.
+I think some things are getting thrown off in the analysis, because in one game, Jordan Love played very badly, but still had a positive sentiment analysis score.
+I think this might be due to the word 'love' often being used in a positive context.
+One more thing I did was to just do a quick comparison of negative comments vs positive comments to predict whether the Packers won the game, which surprisingly has been accurate, albeit in a small sample size.